 - How to get set up or buy the product.

-- The top pros and cons for using the product.
+- The top pros and cons of using the product.

 - Examples of others who have been successful with the product.